zowe/zac/README.md

 # Zowe sub-projects

-The following are the current sub-projects that are part of Zowe by maturity level
+The following are the current sub-projects that are part of Zowe by maturity level.
+There are other efforts that sit outside the project structure that focus on cross sub-project coordination.
+Learn more about the [Zowe Community Teams](https://github.com/zowe/community#zowe-community-teams).

 ## Incubation